jakubgt/homelab-vault-gen/README.md

    ```bash
    docker-compose up -d
    ```
-4. Access the generator at http://localhost:8080.
+4. Access the generator at http://localhost (or your server's IP)

 ### Method 3: Python Local Server (Quick Network Access)
 If you want to quickly host the generator on your machine so other local devices can access it: